nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 ## 9. Load your historical data into new instance

-There's no direct migration of raw storage files, but it's straightforward to use the command line to export and then re-import your data.
+Use the CLI to export and then re-import your data using the command below.
-You can dump the raw Flux result using the `influx query` command.
-For the range, pick a time before your bucket's retention period, or something a really long time ago if you have an unlimited retention period.
+(For the range, pick a time before your bucket's retention period, or something a really long time ago if you have an unlimited retention period.)

 ```sh
 influx query -c influx_old \
   'from(bucket: "my-bucket") |> range(start: -3y)' --raw > my-bucket.csv
 ```

+Then write to the new bucket:

 ```sh
 influx write -c default --format csv -b my-bucket -f my-bucket.csv